-Biden Cabinet complete but hundreds of vacancies remain
+Biden Cabinet near complete but hundreds of jobs still open

 Many agencies, he said, have various sections “that have leadership that really runs that specific component,” Stier said.

-Aside from Walsh, there are a few finishing touches for his Cabinet-level appointees.
+Aside from Walsh, who was confirmed by a 68-29 vote, there are a few finishing touches for his Cabinet-level appointees.
 The Senate has yet to confirm Eric Lander as Biden’s top science adviser, and the White House still hasn’t named anyone to head his Budget office, after Neera Tanden withdrew her nomination amid controversy.
 The White House is facing pressure from lawmakers on Capitol Hill to name Shalanda Young, the current nominee for deputy budget director, to the top role.

 Senate Majority Leader Chuck Schumer has set up confirmation votes this week for Young, along with Vivek Murthy for surgeon general and Rachel Leland Levine for assistant secretary of Health and Human Services, among others, before the Senate adjourns for recess until mid-April.